afaquehk/EV_dataset_analysis/README.md

-# Border_Crossing analysis
+# EV_Data analysis
-->Data preprocessing and cleaning for Border crossing datasets -> Visualization of Border Crossing distribution using a pie chart ->Additional exploratory charts for understanding number of Illegal entry -> Uses Matplotlib & Seaborn for enhanced visualization aesthetics
+->Data preprocessing and cleaning for Electric Vehicle dataset -> Visualization of distribution using a pie chart ->Additional exploratory charts for understanding number of models -> Uses Matplotlib & Seaborn for enhanced visualization aesthetics